Abstracted by Jessica Patella, ND. Spirulina supplementation lengthened the time to the fatigue point by 24%.

 In conclusion, spirulina supplementation for 4 weeks was associated with a significant increase in exercise performance and fat oxidation (1).
 It is possible the antioxidant properties of spirulina resulted in increased fat oxidation, which may have led to increased exercise performance.
 This is one of the first studies to supplement humans with spirulina and discover the relation to exercise performance.
 Further research, with more subjects, needs to be conducted to further understand the association between spirulina and exercise performance.

-Abstracted by Jessica Patella, ND, from “Ergogenic and Antioxidant Effects of Spirulina Supplementation in Humans,” in the 2009 issue of Medicine & Science in Sports & Exercise.
+Abstracted from “Ergogenic and Antioxidant Effects of Spirulina Supplementation in Humans,” in the 2009 issue of Medicine & Science in Sports & Exercise.
 Posted January 25, 2011.

 - Kalafati M, et al. Ergogenic and Antioxidant Effects of Spirulina Supplementation in Humans.
 Med & Sci in Sports & Ex.
 2009 DOI: 10.1249/MSS.0b013e3181ac7a45